Skip to content

 Requirements

-Before proceeding with SBOM generation, make sure to install syft on your local machine or within your CI/CD pipeline.
+Before generating an SBOM, install syft on your local machine or within your CI/CD pipeline.

 SBOM generation procedure